flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/settings.md

     - The timeout feature will automatically deactivate the focus of the MCDU screen after the given amount of seconds.
     - Valid range is 5 - 120 seconds.
     - Setting is only available if MCDU Keyboard Input is enabled.
+- Sync EFIS controls between Captain and FO (unrealistic)
+    - When enabled, the EFIS controls will be synchronized between the Captain and FO.
+    - This includes the Flight Director (FD), Landing System (LS) and Baro (STD, QNH and inHg/hPa) controls.
+    - Note: Baro is currently not separated between the Captain and FO and is always in synchronized independend of this setting.

 ## ATSU/AOC

 Settings for integrations with various data and information sources.